On this page

-- companies or organisations whose installations participate in the covenant of Several Year Agreements for Energy Efficiency Meerjarenafspraken energie-efficiëntie (MJA3) (in Dutch)
+- companies or organisations whose installations participate in the covenant of Long-Term Agreements for Energy Efficiency (Meerjarenafspraken energie-efficiëntie, MJA3) (in Dutch)

 - companies in the horticulture sector participating in the CO2 cost equalisation system (in Dutch)

 Is your company obliged to comply with an EED (Energy Efficiency Directive) energy audit?
 Then you had to report by 5 December 2019 which measures you have taken.
 This could also be done via RVO.nl’s ePortal (eLoket).